danscotson/paper/paper.md

 # Title

-Ceramic coatings are useful for jet engines.
+Simulations of ceramic coatings.
 They allow higher temperatures for the jet engine.

 # Author
 Dan Scotson
+Charlie Smith

 #Introduction
 We investigated ceramic coatings.